Mapacherama/Tekton-pipeline/README.md

 Tekton Pipelines are **Decoupled**:

-Any of the Kubernetes clusters can be reached by this pipeline Isolating seperate tasks is made easy.
+Any of the Kubernetes clusters can be reached by this pipeline Isolating separate tasks is made easy.
 Switching between resources (ea different Git Repositories) is made simple.

 ## Installation